mark-hingston/query-tool/README.md

 - **Vector Search**: Query LanceDB vector stores with semantic search
 - **Graph Search**: Query knowledge graphs built with GraphRAG for relationship-aware retrieval
 - **Auto Mode**: Automatically use graph search when available, fallback to vector search
-- **Reranking**: Optional reranking of results for improved relevance
 - **Stdio Transport**: Compatible with MCP clients like Claude Desktop, Cursor, and Windsurf

 ## Installation